Shetty073/nexcommerce-backend/README.md

 # nexcommerce-backend
-Backend services for a comprehensive e-commerce solution
+Backend services for a comprehensive e-commerce solution written in Go